anikaarevalo/Happiness_and_world_economy_2021/README.md

 Multivariate:

-3) Examining the relationship between GDP and (Healthy) Life Expectancy
+3) Examining the relationship between GDP, (Healthy) Life Expectancy, and Regional indicator
-4) Examining the relationship between Happiness (Ladder) Score and (Healthy) Life Expectancy
+4) Examining the relationship between Happiness raking and (Healthy) Life Expectancy, and Regional indicator
-5) Examining the relationship between Happiness Ladder Score vis-a-vis GDP
+5) Examining the relationship between Happiness ranking, GDP, and Regional indicator
 6) Considering a third varliable: The relatiionship between/among Happiness Ladder Score, GDP, and Generosity